incident-managementstartupsbest-tools

 If your startup runs Grafana Cloud for monitoring and dashboards, IRM is the natural choice.
 On-call, incidents, and postmortems in the same platform as your metrics.
 No webhooks to configure.
 Alerts flow directly into on-call routing.

-The catch for startups: it requires Grafana Cloud.
+The catch for startups: Grafana Cloud IRM is part of Grafana Cloud, so it is most attractive if Grafana Cloud is already your observability platform.
 If you use Datadog or another monitoring stack, adding Grafana Cloud just for on-call is an expensive detour.
 The free tier only covers 3 active users (vs. 5 on Runframe, Squadcast, and PagerDuty).
 "Active user" billing can be unpredictable.
-Note: Grafana OnCall OSS was archived in March 2026 — see our guide to Grafana OnCall alternatives if you are migrating from the open-source version.
+Note: Grafana OnCall OSS was archived in March 2026.
+See our guide to Grafana OnCall alternatives if you are migrating from the open-source version.

 Good fit for startups already invested in Grafana Cloud for observability.
 Skip it if you'd be adding a new platform just for incident management.